-We have audited the accompanying basic financial statements of the Albany Convention Center Authority (the Authority) as of and for the year ended December 31, 2010, and have issued our report thereon dated May 18, 2011.
+We have audited the financial statements of the Albany Convention Center Authority (the Authority) as of and for the year ended December 31, 2011, and have issued our report thereon dated March 2, 2012.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Controller General of the United States.